ichen-lab-ucsb/SCAPE-BYO/peak_pather/README.md

 `-n NUM_PATHS`, `--num_paths NUM_PATHS` - Number of best pathways to be generated with each run (must be an integer).
 Default value is 1.

- `--max_length MAX_LENGTH` - Maximum length of path searched before giving up (must be an integer).
+ `--max_length MAX_LENGTH` - Maximum length of any path searched before the path is abandoned (must be an integer).
 Default value is twice the length of the starting sequence.

  `--min_count MIN_COUNT` - Minimum count of sequences searched (must be an intenger).
 Default value is 2.